Housing

 - Consultation on matters of housing management

-Declaration – sets out the occupants of the household and includes further tenant/s information.
-It is also the part of the document which binds the Tenant to the conditions of the Tenancy Agreement.
+Section 4 sets out the occupants of the household and includes further tenant(s) information.
+It is also the part of the document which binds the tenant to the conditions of the tenancy agreement.

 If we need to change the terms of your tenancy agreement we will give you notice of the change.
 If the change affects all tenants, we will consult with all tenants and provide an explanation of the reasons for the change.
 We must consider any comments we receive during the consultation period.